 In an arbitration involving Cloud Cruiser, Ms. Laiprasert prosecuted breach of license claims involving database software for monitoring and use of Cloud computing.

 In Netlist v.
 Diablo (USDC N.D.
 Cal.), Ms. Laiprasert represented plaintiff in the trial of trade secret, patent and trademark claims involving HyperCloud® LR-DIMM memory module technology.

 In Solar Universe (USDC D. Nevada/AAA), Ms. Laiprasert represented plaintiff in enforcing trademark rights in breach of contract and unfair competition action arising from franchise relationship.

 In Wells Fargo v.
 ABD (USDC N.D.
-Cal.), Ms. Laiprasert represented the defendants in a trademark case involving the use of a business name.
-In that case, the defendants’ counsel twice defeated Wells Fargo’s motions for a preliminary injunction.
+Cal.), Ms. Laiprasert represented the defendants in a trademark case involving the use of a business name, twice defeating Wells Fargo’s motions for a preliminary injunction.

 In Geron v.
-ViaCyte , Ms. Laiprasert assisted in the successful defense of a Section 146 appeal of a patent interference action based on PTO Board of Appeals’ finding of lack of enablement.
+ViaCyte (USDC N.D.
+Cal.), Ms. Laiprasert assisted in the successful defense of a Section 146 appeal of a patent interference action based on PTO Board of Appeals’ finding of lack of enablement.

 In Major Construction Equipment Manufacturer (USDC E.D.
-Cal.), Ms. Laiprasert participated in the defeat of a motion for preliminary injunction seeking to enjoin termination of dealership relationship.
+Cal.), Ms. Laiprasert successfully opposed a motion for preliminary injunction seeking to enjoin termination of dealership relationship.

 In various software license disputes, Ms. Laiprasert represented Washington Mutual and JP Morgan in litigation over copyright and software license agreements concerning database software.